|

 and lactation dysfunctions, and the familiar breast pump evolved

+from this practice.
 With this rich history of

 medical application, how does cupping fit into current health practices?